 Sometimes close friends are the best family you have, and holiday dinners don’t feel quite right with just 2 or 3 people, so it’s fun to get a group of friends who are like family together to enjoy the day.
 It doesn’t hurt that each person brings a dish, either — It makes the event way less stressful.
 I went to my first-ever Friendsgiving a few years ago and it was amazing.
 I didn’t know anyone there except the hosts and everyone else had known one another for years, but no one made me feel like an outsider — it was just welcoming and super fun for me and the kiddo to attend (my husband works holidays).
 I highly recommend creating a Friendsgiving if your extended family is far away or busy and your own little family would like to share the day with others — Especially other friends who don’t have Thanksgiving plans.

-Some families are reminded of all that they have on Thanksgiving and dedicate the day to giving to those without food, home or loved ones — An extremely powerful way to spend the day.
-Make this a family activity by signing everyone one up to help at a local shelter ahead of time, or enjoy a family cooked meal at home where you make double batches, create dinner bags and deliver them with a warm blanket to homeless throughout the city on Thanksgiving night.
+Some families are reminded of all that they have on Thanksgiving and dedicate the day to giving to those without food, home, or loved ones — An extremely powerful way to spend the day.
+Make this a family activity by signing everyone up to help at a local shelter ahead of time, or enjoy a family-cooked meal at home where you make double batches, create dinner bags and deliver them with a warm blanket to the homeless throughout the city on Thanksgiving night.

 Take time to just sit and eat with your family.
 You don’t need to cook up an extravagant menu to spend time with those you love.
 Turn off the TV and all phones to just connect.
 In my family, we continue to gather for a visit and to share with one another something we’re thankful for — to simply stop and be thankful in this negative society and remember how blessed we are to have one another.
 It’s easy to get wrapped up in the mundane day-to-day frustrations, so if it takes slicing a turkey and heating up some fresh apple pie so be it!